Kristyn Wong-Tam: Third term (2018–22)

-Member of the Ontario Provincial Parliament; drag performers (2022–present)
+Member of the Ontario Provincial Parliament (2022–present)

 On April 8, 2022, Wong-Tam and Ontario NDP leader Andrea Horwath announced that Wong-Tam would be the party's candidate in Toronto Centre in the June 2 election.
 Wong-Tam resigned from their council seat effective May 4.
 They won the Toronto Centre seat by more than 2,000 votes.

 Wong-Tam was named the Official Opposition critic for the Attorney General and 2SLGBTQ+ Issues on July 13, 2022.
 They were made critic for small business on March 29, 2023.

 In 2023, Wong-Tam sought greater legal protection for drag performers in Ontario.
 They introduced a private member's bill known as the "Bill 94, Keeping 2SLGBTQI+ Communities Safe Act, 2023" in April to allow the attorney general of Ontario to temporarily designate addresses, such as drag venues, as community safety zones – similar to zones which exist around abortion sites.
 Anti-2SLGBTQ+ harassment, intimidation or hate speech within 100 metres of a designated zone would be subject to a fine up to $25,000.
 The bill stalled after its first reading and was never voted on or enacted into law.

+Wong-Tam endorsed Alberta MP Heather McPherson in the 2026 New Democratic Party leadership election.
+They declined to run in Ward 13 Toronto Centre in the 2026 Toronto municipal election, endorsing Curran Stikuts; Wong-Tam endorsed incumbent councillor Chris Moise in 2022.